 - outlines when the EPA may apply this guideline

 - describes EIA considerations for this factor

 - provides a summary of the information required by the EPA to undertake EIA related to this factor (including consideration of scope 1, 2 and 3 emissions)

 - identifies issues commonly encountered by the EPA during EIA of this factor

 - outlines the timeframes for reviewing this guideline.

 June 30, 2021: Review underway of greenhouse gas guidance

 The EPA has begun a review of its Greenhouse Gas Guidance, which was first published in April last year.

 The technical review will clarify and investigate a range of issues considered by the EPA since the guidance was first published.

-Once the review is complete, the revised draft Environmental Factor Guideline – Greenhouse Gas Emissions will go out for public consultation, expected to be in the first quarter of 2022.
+Once the review is complete, the revised draft Environmental Factor Guideline – Greenhouse Gas Emissions will go out for public consultation, expected to be before the end of the financial year.